Designations Congruent with Things: Chapter 9

 This was a terrible idea.

-If things turn weird, Newt is pretty sure he’s not going to be able to get up and leave without falling over at least one time.
+If things turn weird, Newt is pretty sure he won’t be able to get up and leave without falling over at least one time.

 “Newton,” Hermann replies, “we already have such a relationship.
 We have, in fact, had such a relationship for approximately nine years.”